WHY I TRAVEL

 I simply share with you where we went and what we did, then let you decide if it's something that interests you.
 I try to add links so you can peruse the information for yourself.
 I add photos too, because a picture is indeed worth a thousand words.
 And I may occasionally add a tip or recommendation.

 I've also created and administrate two other websites, Ace Garage Doors and Big Bear Carriages

 My motto is usually "Get the best bang for the buck!"
 We never stay at the cheapest or most expensive lodging.
 We find some place in between.
 Reasonably priced, comfortable accommodations, with good reviews.
 And, of course, location plays a large role as well.

 In fact, to locate the perfect accommodation, I usually open Google maps, enter all of the points of interest we wish to see and experiences we wish to have, and then try to find somewhere to stay right in the middle.
 Walking distance to everything is preferable, but as long as we're near public transit, distances are acceptable.

 Since we try to immerse ourselves in the culture, we prefer staying at local bed & breakfasts, lodges, or boutique hotels.
 We love places with some character!
 See my Travel tips page, under Our Personal Travel Preferences, for some of our favorites.
 International chain hotels are never a consideration.
-Why would we want to stay at an American hotel in a foreign country?
-How is that a foreign experience?
+Why would we want to stay at an international chain hotel in a foreign country?
+That's not a foreign experience to us.

 My husband and I travel as often as work, and our budget, will allow.
 I hope you will find our experiences of some use to you.